-In 2016, while I was in India with family, I made a business detour to the Indian saffron towns of Pampore and Srinagar in Kashmir, an area located at the foothills of the majestic Himalayas.
+Once when I was visiting India, I made a business detour to the Indian saffron towns of Pampore and Srinagar in Kashmir, an area located at the foothills of the majestic Himalayas.
 As I visited several of the local saffron farms, I had fascinating interactions with the saffron farmers, who mostly come from multi-generational farming families.
 I was excited to be able to learn directly from the growers.

 Saffron is known as “the king of all spices.”
 It is the most expensive spice in the world, due to the difficult farming and harvesting process, a truly impressive operation.
 I’ll explain it with a bit of botany that I learned at the farms in Kashmir.
 Saffron comes from the flower of the crocus plant.
 Each plant grows 14 to 18 inches high and bears up to four flowers.
 Each of the flowers contains three orange-colored stigma and three yellow-colored ones.
 The orange stigmas are considered pure premium saffron.
 In India, we call this premium grade of saffron kesar, a word which also means “orange-colored.”
 Farmers have to hand-harvest the stigma from 4,500 plants for just one ounce of pure saffron spice.

 I always have saffron on hand for cooking to take advantage of its flavor and aroma, but I also use it for its medicinal properties.
 Saffron has many health benefits:

 - Fights Alzheimer’s disease